jamsinclair/blog/_posts/2016-08-19-free-minecraft-server-in-under-20-mins.md

 I will note the free virtual server we've setup is not that powerful and will support 2-5 players at most.
 I currently have one running with 3 players with only occasional lag and performance problems.
-If you need something bigger you're better off going with a dedicated minecraft server service.
+If you need something bigger you're better off going with a dedicated Minecraft server service.

 __Need to stop or start your server?__ There's two ways we can go about this.